 So the next morning I wandered to the park to see how the young bird was doing.
 Not long after I arrived I heard a squealing and saw a flash overhead, looking up and finding the female as the recipient of another meal from her mate, in the form of a chickadee.
 If she still had young, she would no doubt visit them soon with food.
 I watched as she ate the first half of the bird, and then took off, carrying it across the park.
 From her next high perch, she took a few more bites, looked around a bit, and then took the rest of the bird down to a thicker rhododendron.
-Nestled in the dark interior of the plumage were three baby coops!
+Nestled in the dark interior of the foliage were three baby coops!
 They all had brown flight feathers and contours, but still with their ridiculous white heads.

 I was amazed that the female was able to keep her three young alive through the heat dome.
 But I was also amazed to see such young looking birds out of the nest.
 In my experience, juvenile raptors have fully feathered heads by the time they leave the nest.
 A thought popped into my mind: Had these birds fledged prematurely because it got too hot?
 Had the mother coaxed them to the water?
 I imagined them being called to, and eventually jumping, and rather gracelessly flopping their way down the ground, getting their fill of water, and then being coaxed back into the rhododendron by their mother, eager to recreate the nesting environment with them in a cooler, darker place.
 Maye next year she’ll just start there and save herself the move…